Disable slides Enable slides

 From curiosity to craft.

 Started writing code in 2006 out of pure curiosity during elementary school and never stopped.
-From shipping my first real product at school to leading development team at giosg, every step has been driven by a simple belief: software should genuinely help the people using it.
+From shipping my first real product at school to leading a development team at giosg, every step has been driven by a simple belief: software should genuinely help the people using it.

 1. 2006